-10 Powerful Lessons I learnt from the book ‘The Compound Effect’ Written by Darren Hardy, Editor, S
+10 Powerful Lessons I learned from the book ‘The Compound Effect’ written by Darren Hardy

 “There are no new fundamentals.
 Truth is not new; it’s old.
 You’ve got to be a little suspicious of the guy who says, ‘Come over here, I want to show you my manufactured antiques!’
 No, you can’t manufacture antiques.” – Jim Rohn

 2. Everyone is lucky.
 Only a few recognize and take advantage of the luck that comes on their way.

 Everyone has the opportunity to be “lucky,” because beyond having the basics of health and sustenance, luck simply comes down to a series of choices.
 When the author asked Richard Branson if he felt luck played a part in his success, he answered, “Yes, of course, we are all lucky.

 If you live in a free society, you are lucky.
 Luck surrounds us every day; we are constantly having lucky things happen to us, whether we recognize it or not.
 I have not been any more lucky or unlucky than anyone else.
 The difference is when luck came my way, I took advantage of it.”

 The simple formula for personal growth is -